jasylwong/CV/README.md

 A proactive, dynamic and creative **Full Stack Software Developer** by day.
 A music, [film](https://wepick.herokuapp.com/) and pizza aficionado by night.

 Previously in my career, I qualified as an [actuary](https://www.actuaries.org.uk/become-actuary/what-actuary) (a globally recognised qualification renowned for being particularly arduous and with a significantly high drop out rate).
 I then became attracted to software development by its potential to be applied in all manners of fields, including e-commerce, fraud detection and medical healthcare.
-Furthermore, I enjoy working in industries which are continually progressing, and where there is always the chance to learn something new.
+Furthermore, I enjoy working in industries that are continually progressing, and where there is always the chance to learn something new.
 As programming becomes more prevalent in our everyday lives, I consider coding not only a form of enjoyment, but also a necessity in order to upskill and drive progression.

-I am keen to work at a company which also shares this goal of moving the world forward and creating real, tangible benefit for its customers.
+I would like to work at a company that also shares this goal of moving the world forward and creating real, tangible benefit for its customers.
 Having now graduated from Makers, I am eager to use my driven nature, analytical mind, and newfound tech skills to help them achieve this.

 **Tech skills:** Ruby (Sinatra, Rails, RSpec), HTML, CSS, JavaScript (jQuery, Jasmine, React), Python